 |TKS with 20 mm cannon, courtesy by Thierry Vallet|

 1. There are doubts in some publications, if the 10th Cavalry Brigade received its all eight cannon tankettes, or only four, owing to a lack of documents on its actual combat complement.
-Most notably, Marian Żebrowski wrote, that the 101st Reconnaissance Tank Company and reconnaissance unit of the 10th Cavalry Brigade had only two cannon-armed tankettes each (see note 2 below about this source).
-It is known, that the 2nd Armoured Battalion received 8 tankettes before the war with clear orders to give them to the 10th Cavalry Brigade during a mobilization, although the orders assumed, that four would go to the reconaissance unit and four to tankette platoons in motorized regiments, which were not created eventually.
+Most notably, Marian Żebrowski wrote, that the 101st Reconnaissance Tank Company and the Reconnaissance Unit of the 10th Cavalry Brigade had only two cannon-armed tankettes each (see note 2 below about this source).
+It is known, that the 2nd Armoured Battalion received 8 tankettes before the war with clear orders to give them to the 10th Cavalry Brigade during a mobilization, although the orders assumed, that four would go to the Reconnaissance Unit and four to tankette platoons in two motorized regiments, which have not been created eventually.
 It may be assumed, that last four were finally given to the Brigade's 101th Reconaissance Tank Company, also mobilized by the 2nd Battalion (which did not mobilize any other tankette units).
-The fact, that four tankettes with cannons were evacuated to Hungary, may suggest, that it was their number, but on the other hand, it may be a hint, that there were initially more of them, considering a margin for inevitable combat or technical losses.
+The fact, that four tankettes with cannons were evacuated to Hungary, may suggest, that it was their number, but on the other hand, it may be a hint, that there were initially more of them, considering a margin for combat or technical losses.

 2. Marian Żebrowski in "Zarys historii polskiej broni pancernej" from 1971 wrote, that the 81st Armoured Unit received only three TKS with cannons, in return for three TK-3 sent for rearmament.
 It should be kept in mind, that it is not a definite source, an it was written outside of Poland, basing on partial reports and accounts - however actions of the 81st Unit are described rather in detail there.
 This issue is not clear, especially, that J. Ledwoch claims, that several accounts confirm three tanketts in the 81th Unit.
 According to orders, its mother 8th Battalion should receive all 4 tankettes from the WBPM just before the war, and give them to the 81th Unit.
 It can not be excluded, that the tankette taken over by the 71st Unit on Jackowice station on 9 September was the fourth one, sent for the 81st unit, not a broken down one sent by the 81st Unit.